+• , ·

-Educator Improvement Plan
+.
+Educa: tor Improvement Plan

-Name: Evaluator:

-School: Date:
+Name: Schoek Evaluator; Date:

-Subject:

-Grade: Share: Off
+Subject: Grade: Share: Off

 Problem of Practice #1:

+•

 Goal #1:

-Activities and work products the Ed lucator must complete:
+Activities and work products the Educator mu ist complete:

-,

-Assistance that the district will make e available:
+seistance that the district will make available

-:

-Measurable outcomes that will be accepted as evidence of improvement:
+Geneurable outcomes that will be accepted as e evidence of improvement:

-Timeline for completion of each co mponent of the Plan:
+imeline for completion of each component of the Plan:

-,
+and the second s

-Individuals assigned to assist the E ducator:
+dividuale assigned to assist the Educator:

-•
+· .